 A disturbing trend in the water sector is accelerating worldwide.
 The new “water barons” — the Wall Street banks and elitist multibillionaires — are buying up water all over the world at unprecedented pace.
 By Jo Shing Yang, Global Research May 22, 2014

-Water Image courtesy of Marlon Felippe via Wikimedia Commons
+Water Image courtesy of Marlon Felippe via Wikimedia Commons.

 Familiar mega-banks and investing powerhouses such as Goldman Sachs, JP Morgan Chase, Citigroup, UBS, Deutsche Bank, Credit Suisse, Macquarie Bank, Barclays Bank, the Blackstone Group, Allianz, and HSBC Bank, among others, are consolidating their control over water.
 Wealthy tycoons such as T. Boone Pickens, former President George H.W.
 Bush and his family, Hong Kong’s Li Ka-shing, Philippines’ Manuel V. Pangilinan and other Filipino billionaires, and others are also buying thousands of acres of land with aquifers, lakes, water rights, water utilities, and shares in water engineering and technology companies all over the world.